LucasBorboleta/bevri/README.md

 If you intent to derive or to sell either a text, a product or a software from this work, then read the [**LICENSE**](./docs/LICENSE.md) document.

 The previous name of this project was "BEVRI" after the Lojban word that signifies "CARRIER".
-In Lojban, the world "TARCI" signifies "STAR".

 ![](./pictures/Bevri-logo.png)